Payment Gateway Integration

 B. Integrated Payment Gateway

-- Example: Razorpay, Authorize.Net, Adyen.
+- Example: Some examples are Razorpay, Authorize.Net and Adyen.

 C. API Payment Gateway